FrancesCoronel/personal-website-v3/site/content/adventures/2013-07-29-robopocalypse-book-review.md

 date: 2013-07-29
 description: A book review on 'Robopocalypse' by Daniel Wilson.
 banner: https://fvcproductions.files.wordpress.com/2013/07/what_if_____ws_by_casperium6.jpg?w=1024&h=435&crop=1
+categories:
+  - blog
+  - creativity
 tags:
   - AI
   - archos
   - artificial intelligence
   - fear
   - Kudos
   - modern tech
   - novel
   - post-apocalyptic
   - robopocalypse
   - Robot
   - robots
   - siri
   - Wilson
-categories:
-    - blog
 ---

 > SO I have a mild obsession with this notion of A.I. and so naturally when my English teacher asks me for a book review, I'm gonna give her one relating to some sweet dear honey-eyed robots.